The Male Choir of St. Petersburg

 The Male Choir of St Petersburg is a Russian choir that moved to the City of St Petersburg in the 18th century from Moscow.
 At the end of the 19th century, the choir numbered 90: 40 adults and 50 boys (women were not admitted).
 Of the 22 basses, 7 were bassi profondi, most notably Vladimir Pasyoukov and Vladimir Miller, who were capable of reaching bottom G easily.
-The choir utilized private study with Italian methods.